OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Together with DynamicType, DynamicData allows users to interpret a received data sample and read individual fields from it.
 Each DynamicData object is associated with a type, represented by a DynamicType object, and the data corresponding to an instance of that type.
-Let’s take a look at an example with the following type, described below in IDL:
+Let's take a look at an example with the following type, described below in IDL:

 .. code-block:: omg-idl